our work together & trauma-informed acupuncture

 Initial Consultation

 You might find that the way I structure my consultation and treatment sessions is a little different from some other acupuncturists.
-I have developed my work for over a decade and find having the initial consultation separate from the first treatment supports a deeper level of understanding.
+I have developed my work for over a decade and find having the initial consultation separate from the first treatment supports a deeper level of understanding, along with supporting pacing of our work together within a setting which can often be quite a vulnerable situation for alot of people, to share and put your health and wellbeing in somebody else’s hands.

-In an initial consultation, we will talk about why you have come for treatment, the symptoms you have, and what life may look like for you when you are well.
-We will consider how your body, mind, emotions, and spirit are, and how your external environments may be affecting you like work and relationships.
-The TCM and 5 element frameworks I draw on to guide acupuncture treatments both understand the body slightly differently from biomedicine, and I’ll ask you a wide range of questions that may seem unrelated to your main complaint, but this is to help build up a clearer understanding of what’s happening inside your body from a whole systems East Asian medicine perspective.
+In an initial consultation, we will talk about why you have come for treatment, the symptoms you have, your health history and possibly what life may look like for you when you are well.
+We will consider how your body, mind, emotions, and spirit are, and how your external environments may be affecting you such as work and relationships.
+The classical acupuncture, TCM, 5 elements and KMS frameworks I draw on to guide acupuncture treatments both understand the body slightly differently from biomedicine, and I’ll ask you a wide range of questions that may seem unrelated to your main health issues you are bringing, but this is to help build up a clearer understanding of what’s happening inside your body from a whole systems east Asian medicine perspective.
 I’m also informed by biomedicine and will ask you questions with this in mind, as well as considering how regulated your nervous system is.

 The dynamic in a lot of healthcare settings can often be quite one-sided, where the practitioner takes information from the patient, at a pace they want, and without much time or choice for the person who is seeking care, and the treatment or procedure happens to them.
 Our work together is more balanced and collaborative and will be responsive to you and paced in a way to takes care of your needs in the sessions.

 As we go along in a consultation, I will share with you the links I am making between the signs and symptoms you are experiencing, and how these connect up to patterns related to the different elements, organs, and emotions within the body.
-This wisdom is rooted in whole systems East Asian medicine and has been developed over thousands of years of observation, and has so much to offer in terms of supporting people in the connection with their own bodies and self, and where disease may be coming from.
+This wisdom is rooted in the 5 elements and Classical Chinese medicine, and has been developed over thousands of years of observation, and has so much to offer in terms of supporting people in the connection with their own bodies and self, and where disease may be coming from.
 I hope you take and make use of what feels helpful to you.

 Acupuncture Treatments